afinoblakeb/afino-app/docs/guidelines/ai_collaboration.md

 - Request input validation and sanitization for all user inputs
 - Emphasize secure API design and data handling

+### Documentation-First Development

+- Always request documentation updates as part of the same commit as code changes
+- Follow the documentation rules in `.cursor/rules/documentation_rules.mdc`
+- Ensure feature plans are updated to reflect the actual implementation
+- Document design decisions, trade-offs, and implementation details
+- Update API documentation when endpoints are modified
+- Keep the PROGRESS.md file up-to-date with completed features
+- Use proper Markdown formatting and consistent terminology
+- Include diagrams or visual aids for complex concepts when appropriate

 ## Implementation Workflow with AI

 When implementing a feature with AI assistance, follow this workflow: